TeamWiseFlow/wiseflow/README.md

 4. **Configuration**

+    Windows users can set the following items directly in "Start - Settings - System - About - Advanced System Settings - Environment Variables".
+After setting, a terminal restart is required for the changes to take effect.

     Copy `env_sample` from the directory and rename it to `.env`, then fill in your configuration information (such as LLM service tokens) as follows: